 King cakes are typically very dry, but our X-treme King Cakes

 turn the traditional recipe upside down.
 We use a moist pastry

 dough and an extreme amount of quality fillings.

 A Tubbs X-Treme King Cake is by far the BEST VALUE

-available on the web.
-For questions or telephone orders, call our Bossier City location at
+available on the web at only $19.99.
+For questions, call our Bossier City location at

 (318) 746-0311 between 7:30 am and 6:00 pm CST.

 Gras (Fat Tuesday), the day before Ash Wednesday and the beginning

 of the Lenten season, falls on a different day each year because

 Mardi Gras Day is calculated by counting forty days and seven